 During this lecture, faculty may mention the use of medications for both FDA-approved and non-approved indications.

 METHOD OF PARTICIPATION

-There are no fees for participating in this live virtual activity.
+There are no fees for participating and receiving CME credit for this activity.
+To receive CME/CNE credit participants must: